Skip to main content

 What Are the Pillars of Migraine Management?

 The pillars of migraine management are prevention, identification, and rescue.
-Once the SNOOP audit is negative, we shift focus to long-term prevention and a rescue kit that works for your biology.
+Once the SNOOP audit is negative, we turn to long-term prevention and a rescue kit that works for your biology.

 1. Trigger identification.
 A 14-day log tracks diet, sleep, weather, hormones, and stress against attack timing.
 Patterns guide testing.